anandify/MedCareCB2/README.md

 In addition to answering questions, Mamta can help women schedule appointments with healthcare providers, track their medications and supplements, and receive personalized recommendations based on their health history and preferences.

-The basic web version of mamta can be accessed through [https://mamta-blond.vercel.app/](https://mamta-blond.vercel.app/).
+The basic web version of Mamta can be accessed through [https://mamta-blond.vercel.app/](https://mamta-blond.vercel.app/).

 A full version(under-development) of the idea is implemented here: [https://github.com/anandify/MedcareCB](https://github.com/anandify/MedcareCB).